Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 17 Agustus 2025 21.26.39 UTC
+- WIB: Minggu, 17 Agustus 2025 22.27.09 UTC
-- WITA: Minggu, 17 Agustus 2025 22.26.39 UTC
+- WITA: Minggu, 17 Agustus 2025 23.27.09 UTC
-- WIT: Minggu, 17 Agustus 2025 23.26.39 UTC
+- WIT: Senin, 18 Agustus 2025 00.27.09 UTC

 Kutipan Inspiratif:
-"Find a place inside where there's joy, and the joy will burn out the pain."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: inspirational
+Kategori: friendship